TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-17-how-to-write-custom-sniff-for-code-sniffer-3.md

     <br><br>
     PSR-2 is great for start, but main power is in those own sniffs.
 Every project has their own need, every person has different preferences.
     <br><rb>
-    I Google then and found outdated or complicated sources, so I've decided to write down a reference post fo1r those, who want to start with sniffs.
+    I Google then and found outdated or complicated sources, so I've decided to write down a reference post for those, who want to start with sniffs.
     Let's look what will show all you need (and nothing more) to <strong>know to write your first sniff</strong>.
 '''
 ---